kbeathanabhotla/jersey-swagger-sample-application/README.txt

 =================

-build this web app and access the URL http://localhost:8080/SwaggerTestWebApp/swagger-ui/index.html <br />
-You can see the list of all the Jersey endpoints
+build this web app and access the URL http://localhost:8080/SwaggerTestWebApp/swagger-ui/index.html You can see the list of all the Jersey endpoints